saikatb2000/Ladder_Dashboard/README.md

 ![Dashboard Preview](dashboard-preview.gif)

 ## Overview
 This project aims to analyze how factors like education, digital connectivity, and healthcare impact the Happiness Index.
-By leveraging publicly available datasets, we can gain valuable insights into the correlation between these factors and overall well-being.
+Built using Power BI, and by leveraging publicly available datasets, we can gain valuable insights into the correlation between these factors and overall well-being.
 The dashboard presents a visual representation of the findings, helping users understand the key drivers of happiness across different countries.

 ## Data Sources
 To build this analysis, data has been collected from reliable sources such as the World Bank, UNDP, and World Report Journals.
 The datasets used include: